-Limit your risk of financial fraud by following a few key steps during the busy, holiday season.
+Limit your risk of financial fraud by following a few key steps throughout the year.

-With Christmas less than a week away, chances are that you have been shopping recently.
-Make sure that you always check your accounts because fraudsters are also shopping, for your personal and financial information.
-There are simple things that you can do to reduce exposure to fraud.
+Following the steps below can help ensure your financial security.
 These include reviewing and reporting anything suspicious on your financial statements, notifying Mayo Employees Federal Credit Union (MEFCU) on lost or stolen cards, using trusted websites, and taking a few extra seconds at an ATM to ensure it’s safe to use.

 Use Trusted Online Sites.
 When shopping online, attempt to use major merchants like Amazon, Walmart, Target, etc. Even though all companies are susceptible to fraud and data breaches, the likelihood is lower with major retailers.
 Specifically, in the internet browser, in the address bar, the URL should start with https and not http.
 The letter “s” confirms the website is secure and that your information is encrypted.
 If a website URL does not start with “https” it means the website is not secure and the risk of fraud is higher.
 Protect your information by checking for the https when you shop online.